education.vic.gov.au

 School staff must ensure all relevant information is recorded on the VASS database.

-The NSSP and the school have joint responsibility to ensure they:
+The NSSSFSP and the school have joint responsibility to ensure they:

-• meet all relevant administrative and assessment requirements in the current VCE and VCAL Administrative Handbook
+• meet all relevant administrative and assessment requirements in the current VPC and/or VCE Administrative Handbook

 • attend relevant department, VCAA and VRQA information and training sessions.